Peedro07/PGTRest/README.md

 # PGTRest

-## Bundle for Simplified API Creation
+## Bundle for Simplified Symfony API Creation

 This bundle streamlines API development using convenient annotations.
 It requires the extension of `AbstractPGTRest`.